davidhcefx/My-Linux-Notes/README.md

     | U: umount disk | B: reboot |
     | F: call oom_kill (kill one) | |

-7. htop:  A handy tool for System Monitor.
+7. `htop`: A colorful yet handy system resource monitor.

-8. Rapid System Simulation:  qemu-system-x86_64 [iso file]
+8. Rapid system simulation: `qemu-system-x86_64 [iso file]`

-9. Wanna list RecycleBin according to deletion time? -> Go to ~/.local/share/Trash/files, and then `stat -c "%z - %n" * | sort -t'-'`.
+9. Wanna list RecycleBin according to deletion time? -> Go to `~/.local/share/Trash/files`, and then `stat -c "%z - %n" * | sort -t'-'`.

-10. Ubuntu 16+ DO NOT run startup scripts from /etc/rcX.d anymore; Use the crontab @reboot method instead.
-(But do remember that root's crontab cannot read unencrypted user data)
+10. Ubuntu 16+ DO NOT run startup scripts from `/etc/rcX.d` anymore; Use the crontab `@reboot` method instead.
+(But do remember that root's crontab cannot read encrypted user data)

-11. Sticky bit: ------t Only owner can remove, even it is mod 777 (eg. /tmp)
+11. Sticky bit: `------t` Only owner can remove, even it is mod `777` (eg. /tmp)

-12. SetUID: Do not support Scripts; Executables are also not supported under /tmp, /home. (which are mounted as nosuid)
+12. SetUID: Do not support Scripts; Executables are also not supported under `/tm`p, `/home`. (which are mounted as `nosuid`)

 13. Systemctl's `is-enable` command can check for "generated scripts".

 14. Calling grep multiple time is faster than parsing with a single While-loop. (big file)

-15. MessageOfTheDay (The tty greetings) is under /etc/update-motd.d/.
+15. MessageOfTheDay (The tty greetings) is under `/etc/update-motd.d/`.

-16. Locate: A utility for reverse-mapping filenames to paths.
-However, it will scan the whole system everyday (updatedb.mlocate), so remember to turn it off if not needed.
+16. `Locate`: A utility for reverse-mapping filenames to paths.
+However, it will scan the whole system everyday (`updatedb.mlocate`), so remember to turn it off if not needed.

 17. Secure boot: Not all modules are signed, hence the error message: XX kernel module not found or loaded.

 ## Commands